JiunJung/mano-machine/README.md

 - It works with external Sram.
 (These days, CPU works with external Dram but making Dram is not easy.
 So I made simple Sram instead of Dram.)

-- It has few instructions.
+- It has just few instructions.

 ------